gchumillas/schema-fixer/README.md

   // When possible tries to convert the value into a number,
   // otherwise it throws an exception. coerced = true,
+  // Throws an exception if value is null or undefined.
+  // The 'default' parameter is ignored when [required = true] required = false
 }) {}

 fix(true, boolean())                        // returns true